 Referendum Update, 5-11-18:

-Completed – Replacement of tennis court bleachers, HVAC upgrades on 2nd floor, and window replacements at North Hunterdon High School.
-The replacement of stadium visitor bleachers and addition of a ramp to the stadium home bleachers at Voorhees High School.
-Libraries at both high schools reopened to students on April 9, 2018 with some punch list items remaining.
+Completed – 1) Replacement of tennis court bleachers at North Hunterdon, 2) HVAC upgrades on 2nd floor at North Hunterdon, 3) window replacements at North Hunterdon, 4) replacement of stadium visitor bleachers at Voorhees, 5) addition of a ramp to the stadium home bleachers at Voorhees, and 6) renovation of libraries at both high schools.

 In November 2016, a majority of voters in the North Hunterdon-Voorhees Regional High School District Board of Education approved a referendum that includes the following projects to improve students’ learning environment and maintain safe facilities.
 Passage of the referendum will NOT cause an increase taxes.

 All projects were presented as one question on the ballot, and all projects and costs received approval from the New Jersey Department of Education Office of School Facilities:

 - Replacement of windows at North Hunterdon High School – the majority of the windows and components (about 13,500 square feet) would be replaced.
 Windows date back to 1957, 1968 and 1985.

 - Replacement of all windows at Voorhees High School – all original windows and components (circa 1974) would be replaced.